allmaps/allmaps/packages/transform/README.md

 ### Notes

 - Only **linearly independent control points** should be considered when checking if the criterion for the minimum number of control points is met.
 For example, three control points that are collinear (one the same line) only count as two linearly independent points.
 The current implementation doesn't check such linear (in)dependance, but building a transformer with insufficient linearly independent control points will result in a badly conditioned matrix (no error but diverging results) or non-invertible matrix (**error when inverting matrix**).
-- The transform functions are map-projection agnostic: they describle a transformation for one cartesian `(x, y)` plane to another.
+- The transform functions are map-projection agnostic: they describe a transformation for one cartesian `(x, y)` plane to another.
 Using control points with `(longitude, latitude)` coordinates will produce a transformation from or to the cartesian plane of an equirectangular projection.
 (The only semi-exception to this is when using the `destinationIsGeographic` and `sourceIsGeographic` parameters - although these consider coordinates as lying on a sphere more then as projection coordinates.)

 ### Benchmark